steltenpower/PowerGists/README.md

 Git(hub):
 =========
 De facto standard for managing changes in file sets:
-- Simultaneously working on the same file with multiple apps or users is no problem.
+- Simultaneously working on the same file with multiple apps/users is no problem.
 - Related files can be kept consistent within 1 change.
 - Asks to comment changes for readable history to navigate.
 - Many (related) workflow/project tools